webcast-io/redstone/README.md

 ![Redstone](https://raw.github.com/axisto-live/redstone/master/redstone.png)

+A tool for remotely executing configurable scripts on servers.

-A tool for deploying Node.js applications, heavily influenced by Capistrano.
+This library began as a tool for deploying Node.js applications, heavily influenced by Capistrano.
+Over time, we realised that we could abstract away the commands that we used to deploy our web applications, leaving us a tool that could any commands we pleased.

 Installation
 ---